Contrasting Pineapple Energy (PEGY) & Its Rivals

 |2.53

-This table compares Pineapple Energy and its competitors revenue, earnings per share and valuation.
+This table compares Pineapple Energy and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue